Our Values

 can achieve.

-MPA & MSW
+Beth Morrissette, MPA & MSW

-Beth has worked in the nonprofit sector for close to 25 years.
-She is experienced in the full continuum of job responsibilities from Nonprofit Executive Director to Nonprofit Board member to an elected official.
-As an Executive Director, she helped lead a collective impact organization successfully build partnerships across multiple nonprofits organizations and government entities.
-Currently, she serves on the Board of Education for Westside Community Schools and served on the Board of Directors for a large nonprofit organization with a budget over $24 million.
-She specializes in building organizational capacity through board governance, strategic planning, and implementation coaching.
-She is a skilled facilitator of small and large groups.
+As an Executive Director, she helped lead a collective impact organization to successfully build partnerships across multiple nonprofits organizations and government entities.
+Beth is a strong believer in giving back to the community and making it a better place for the future.
+She is currently in her second term on the Board of Education for Westside Community Schools and served on the Board of Directors for a large nonprofit organization with a budget over $24 million.

 Meet The Team